Wad-Law/polymind/README.md

 - `src/execution`: Order signing, submission, and state reconciliation actors.

 ## 🔮 Next Steps

 1.  **Backtesting Engine**: Create a simulation mode to replay historical news and validate strategy performance.
 2.  **Live Monitoring Dashboard**: A TUI or Web UI to monitor active positions, PnL, and system health in real-time.
+3.  **Low-Latency Upgrades**: Replace market data polling with WebSocket subscriptions.
+4.  **Multi-LLM Consensus**: Query multiple models and aggregate scores for higher confidence signals.

+1.  **Backtesting Engine**: Create a simulation mode to replay historical news and validate strategy performance.
+2.  **Live Monitoring Dashboard**: A TUI or Web UI to monitor active positions, PnL, and system health in real-time.